mayank1101/mayank1101.github.io/_posts/2025-12-20-pytorch-foundation-part2.md

 Every neural network in PyTorch inherits from `nn.Module`.

-This base class is not just a formality—it solves several hard problems for you:
+This base class is not just a formality, it solves several hard problems for you:

 - Automatically tracks learnable parameters
 - Allows clean composition of layers and submodules